 "The war in northern Uganda, which started in August 1986, has posed a serious challenge to all of us, the people of Uganda.
-The loss of so many human lives, the maiming and disfiguring of so many people, the disappearance of so many young and innocent children, the destruction of property and the resultant poverty are all a cause of great shame to our country and to our conscience.
+The loss of so many human lives, the maining and disfiguring of so many people, the disappearance of so many young and innocent children, the destruction of property and the resultant poverty are all a cause of great shame to our country and to our conscience.
 We can never, never keep silent on this great evil in our country.
 We can never say enough has been done to restore peace.
-We can never give up the search for peaceful means to end this long and bitter war." - Catholic Bishops of Uganda, "A Concern for Peace, Unity, and Harmony in Uganda," Easter 2004.
+We can never give up the search for peaceful means to end this long and bitter war."

+- Catholic Bishops of Uganda, Easter 2004